 Outcome: What results did the piece of native advertising achieve?

 How to submit your ideas

-Before you start writing your blog post, we ask that you fill out the synopsis form and our contributors formular and submit it to the NAI.
-One of our editors will then get in contact with you to discuss the submission and to set a deadline for the post.
+Before you start writing your blog post, we ask that you send an email to our editor at email@example.com.
+Then we will discuss the submission and set a deadline for the post.